 If the noise isn’t caused by moisture or contamination of the brakes, you want to perform a complete inspection.
 Check the pads, rotors, hardware and every aspect of the system to determine what’s wrong.

 At this time, it’s also wise to take a look at the brake fluid.
-While it’s unlikely this is causing your issues, you just want to make sure that the fluid is topped off and looks clean.
+While it’s unlikely this is causing your issues, it’s still wise to make sure that the fluid is topped off and looks clean.

 3. Replace Brake Pads